LLM Program Optimization via Retrieval Augmented Search: Experiments

+\textbf{Benchmark.} Our experiments are based on the PIE benchmark \citep{shypula2023learning}, a dataset of slow-fast C++ program pairs constructed from submissions by human programmers to CodeNet \citep{puri2021codenet}; they execute C++ code in the gem5 simulator \citep{binkert2011gem5} to measure running time.
+We use a similar method as PIE to construct training and test sets from Mercury \citep{du2024mercury}, a dataset of LeetCode problems with Python solutions; see Appendix \ref{app:dataset_design} for details.

-\textbf{Baselines.} We compare our approach to dynamic retrieval, the highest performing blackbox adaptation strategy studied in PIE~\cite{shypula2023learning}.
+\textbf{Baselines.} We compare our approach to dynamic retrieval, the highest performing blackbox adaptation strategy studied in PIE~\citep{shypula2023learning}.
 This approach also dynamically retrieves in-context examples from $\Pi_{\text{train}}$.
 There are two key differences between our approach and theirs.
 First, they use retrieval based on the embedding of the code itself rather than contextual retrieval (i.e., code retrieval).
-Second, they do not perform sequential search; instead, given a program $p$, they retrieve $k$ in-context examples $\Pi\subseteq\Pi_{\text{train}}$ to provide to the LLM $F_{\text{opt}}'$, and then take multiple samples
+Second, they do not perform sequential search; instead, given a program $p$, they retrieve $k$ in-context examples $\Pi\subseteq\Pi_{\text{train}}$ to provide to the LLM $F_{\text{opt}}'$, and then take multiple samples $p^1,...,p^h\sim F_{\text{opt}}'(\Pi,p)$.
+They return the fastest correct program among the $h$ choices.